 Hatchling-Well Started 16oz deli - 6in Deli- 6qt for larger

-Heat is provided through the use of ambient heating of the room and a small heat cord set 95-100F (reads about 90-98F on surface).
+Heat is provided using ambient heating of the room and a small heat cord set 95-100F (reads about 90-98F on surface).
 I program my heaters for this schedule:

-Light Cycle is very important, hogs are primarily diurnal and I find that a strong consistant light cycle helps in regulating activity.
+Light Cycle is very important, hogs are primarily diurnal, and I find that a strong consistent light cycle helps in regulating activity.
 The longer the light is on the more active they are.
 I provide 16hrs light and 8hrs of dark during most of the year, this helps to offset any seasonal changes which helps to keep them feeding properly.